JumpGateio/Core/docs/3 - Class Reference/2-Base Model.md

 # BaseModel

 ## Introduction
-The NukCode BaseModel class adds a lot of extra functionality to help with common tasks.
-To use it you should have your `Model` class (the one all of your other models extend) extend `NukaCode\Core\Models\BaseModel`.
+The JumpGate BaseModel class adds a lot of extra functionality to help with common tasks.
+To use it you should have your `Model` class (the one all of your other models extend) extend `JumpGate\Core\Models\BaseModel`.

 ## The Collection
-All NukaCode models use [NukaCode\Database\Collection]() for their default collection.
+All JumpGate models use [JumpGate\Database\Collection]() for their default collection.
 You can read more about them [here]().

-> If you want to opt out of this, set `$nukaCollections` to `false` on your models.
+> If you want to opt out of this, set `$jumpGateCollections` to `false` on your models.

-## Presenters
-Core uses `laracasts\presenter` to handle the Presenter set up for a model.
-To use it, set your model's `$presenter` property to the full class name (Including namespace) of the presenter.

-`protected $presenter = \App\Presenters\ModelPresenter::class;`

 ## Observers
 To set up Observers, set the `$observer` property on your model.
 Like presenters, this should be the full